top of page

 Understanding Your FIBROSCAN Results

-The information below describes the FibroScan results in more detail, including how your doctor uses your results to determine your steatosis grade and fibrosis score.
+The information below describes the FibroScan results in more detail, including how your doctor uses your results to determine:

 About Your CAP Score